Skip to main content

 Expatriate family in Boulogne-Billancourt: a 95 sqm 4-room apartment with terrace found in 8 weeks

-A British family relocating to France acquired a 95 sqm 4-room apartment with an 18 sqm terrace in Boulogne-Billancourt for 890,000 euros, negotiated at -5% from the listed price of 940,000 euros.
-The Home Select property hunter conducted the search in 8 weeks, running parallel searches in Paris 16th and Boulogne.
+A British family relocating to France bought a 95 sqm four-room flat with an 18 sqm terrace in Boulogne-Billancourt for 890,000 euros, negotiated at -5% from the listed price of 940,000 euros.
+The Home Select property hunter ran the search in 8 weeks, working Paris 16th and Boulogne in parallel.

 Mission summary